Deciduous Trees

 Mountain Ash

-Deciduous Trees, Vancouver Island, British ColumbiaMountain Ash Trees are found mainly on rich moist soils along the borders of streams, or rocky hillsides, usually in association with conifers.
-An infusion of the branches can be given to young children with bed-wetting problems as a treatment for weak kidneys in order to stop frequent urination.
-An infusion of the root and branch bark has been drunk in the treatment of stomach problems and rheumatism it can also be used externally as a bath for treating rheumatism.
+Deciduous Trees, Moutain Ash Tree, Vancouver Island, BCMountain Ash Trees are found mainly on rich, moist soils along the borders of streams, or rocky hillsides, usually in association with conifers.
+An infusion of the branches can be given to young children with bed-wetting problems as a treatment for weak kidneys to stop frequent urination.
+An infusion of the root and branch bark has been drunk in the treatment of stomach problems and rheumatism.
+It can also be used externally as a bath for treating rheumatism.
 Read More….

 Pacific Ninebark Tree

-Deciduous Trees, Vancouver Island, British ColumbiaThe Pacific rhododendron is a small perennial shrub.
+Deciduous Trees, Pacific Rhododendron, Vancouver Island, BCThe Pacific rhododendron is a small perennial shrub.
 This shrub is native to the Pacific Northwest.
 This plant has dark green foliage and inconspicuous purple flowers, with an abundance of small black seeds.
-On Vancouver Island, it is very rare with only a couple of areas where they grow, I am only familiar with the Parksville site at Rhododendron Lake.
-There is one plant growing at antler lake also.
+On Vancouver Island, it is very rare, with only a couple of areas where they grow.
+I am only familiar with the Parksville site at Rhododendron Lake.
+There is one plant growing at Antler Lake, also.
 Read More….

 Pacific Willow Tree